-Jamie who suffers from severe haemophilia B is walking almost 95 miles, an equivalent of a distance of 31 famous race tracks from across the world, to raise funds for The Haemophilia Society this month.
+Jamie, who has severe haemophilia B, is walking almost 95 miles, an equivalent of a distance of 31 famous race tracks from across the world, to raise funds for The Haemophilia Society this month.
 We recently got in touch with Jamie to ask how he was getting on; “The Challenge is going very well thank you.
 I’m pushing my limits of how fast I can be with my joint issues and I’m surprising myself!”
 You can read more below about Jamie, his challenge and how you can to support his effort to raise vital funds!

 “Hi, I’m Jamie Green, I’m 25 years old and I am a Severe Haemophilia B sufferer.
 This year I wanted to do some charity events and decided to perform my own for January by combining my love for motor racing with a challenging scenario for me with my damaged knee and ankle joints and this the racetrack wall was born.

 I am walking the distance of a world-renowned race track in my home town every day throughout January with the target of raising £250.
 I chose The Haemophilia Society as they have always been amazing in the supporting of people like myself with bleeding disorders and I thought it was time to give something back.